Zinc–carbon battery: Construction

 The container of the zinc–carbon dry cell is a zinc can (anode).
-The bottom and sides of the can contain a paper separator layer which is impregnated with ammonium chloride (NH4Cl) along with a thickening agent to form an aqueous electrolyte paste.
+The bottom and sides of the can contains a paper separator layer which is impregnated with ammonium chloride (NH4Cl) along with a thickening agent to form an aqueous electrolyte paste.
 The paper separator prevents a short circuit from forming by protecting the zinc can from making contact with the cathode, which is a mixture of powdered carbon (usually graphite powder) and manganese (IV) oxide (MnO2), which is packed around a carbon rod.
-Carbon is the only practical conductor material because every common metal quickly corrodes in the positive electrode when in the presence of a salt-based electrolyte.

 Early types, and low-cost cells, use a separator consisting of a layer of starch or flour.
 A layer of starch-coated paper is used in modern cells, which is thinner and allows more manganese dioxide to be used.
 Originally cells were sealed with a layer of asphalt to prevent drying out of the electrolyte; more recently, a thermoplastic washer seal is used to help prevent leakage as well as to contain any internal pressure which may form as a result of hydrogen gas buildup during discharge.
 The carbon rod is slightly porous, which allows more charged hydrogen atoms to combine forming hydrogen gas.
 The ratio of manganese dioxide and carbon powder in the cathode paste affects the characteristics of the cell: more carbon powder lowers internal resistance, while more manganese dioxide improves storage capacity.

 Flat cells are made for assembly into batteries with higher voltages, up to about 450 volts.
 Flat cells are stacked and the whole assembly is coated in wax to prevent electrolyte evaporation.
 Electrons flow from the anode to cathode through the wire of the attached device.

 Uses

-Zinc–carbon batteries are a reliable source of power for appliances that consume little energy, like remote controls for television, clocks, smoke detectors and flashlights.
+Zinc–carbon batteries have a lower per unit cost and are often used as power for appliances that consume little energy, like remote controls for television, clocks, and smoke detectors, as well as fuzz pedals used with electric guitars.
 Zinc-carbon batteries were in common use with hand-cranked telephone magneto phones, powering the microphone and speaker.